rifkyseawn/gdgoc-rifky/README.md

 ---

 ## Conclusion

-This documentation provides a comprehensive overview of the API endpoints available in the Book Management applicatio
+This documentation provides a comprehensive overview of the API endpoints available in the Book Management application.
+It includes details on how to interact with the API, the expected request and response formats, and the possible status codes.
+This should assist developers and users in effectively utilizing the API for their needs.
+If you have any questions or need further assistance, feel free to reach out!